Restorative Justice • Community Empowerment • Neighborhood Improvement

 All Neighborhood Court hearings are confidential – they are not a Criminal Court proceeding, and incidents that are successfully resolved through Neighborhood Court do not proceed in Criminal Court.
-They are also voluntary – individuals who are found eligible for Neighborhood Court may choose whether to participate or to have their case handled in Criminal or Traffic Court.
+They are also voluntary – individuals who are found eligible for Neighborhood Court may choose whether to participate or to have their case handled in Criminal Court.

 Do you want to help?
 Become a volunteer court adjudicator!